Web design services

 7. Geeks can't hold you hostage

 Have you had someone purposely make your website seem overly complicated and mysterious to ensure their own job security?
-We love simplifying the complexities of the Web and because our websites are based on popular non-proprietary code they allow you as the owner to choose between many qualified developers.
+We love simplifying the complexities of the web, and because our websites are based on modern non-proprietary code, they allow you as the owner to choose between many qualified developers.

 8. You're protected from the unknown